 CONTEMPORARY PREMIERE

-Two choreographic visions unfold within a shared space, where the body becomes both subject and structure, feeling, questioning, and organizing itself through movement.
-This evening brings together Kinga Varga’s Kompót and Máté Mészáros’s Thread, creating a dialogue between raw physical instinct and formal investigation, between emotional intensity and structural clarity.
+Two choreographic visions unfold within a shared space, where the body becomes both witness and instrument, exploring connection, disconnection, and the fragile line between life and absence.
+This evening brings together Iacopo Loliva’s Smash Me Softly and Kinga Varga’s Kompót, creating a dialogue between somatic tension and instinctual release, between emotional vulnerability and existential inquiry.

-Together, these pieces form a landscape where sensation meets analysis, where meaning is questioned rather than defined, and where dance becomes both an emotional experience and an intellectual inquiry, an open field for reflection, connection, and imagination.
+Together, these pieces form a landscape where intimacy meets isolation, where presence and absence slip into one another, and where dance becomes both a visceral encounter and a reflective exploration, an open field for questioning, sensation, and the complex rhythms of human existence.

 PROGRAM: